Skip to primary navigation Skip to content Skip to footer

 Back to Blog

-Croquettes are one of Spain’s most popular tapas, and a staple in most Spanish kitchens, as well.
-These delicious little bites are everything you look for in a comfort food: crispy, salty, crunchy, and tasty.
+Croquettes are one of Spain’s most popular tapas and a staple in most Spanish kitchens.
+These delicious little bites are everything you look for in comfort food: crispy, salty, crunchy, and tasty.
 Read on to learn more about this essential Spanish favorite and how to make them!

 What are croquettes?